Waterthrush

 The waterthrushes are a genus of New World warbler, Parkesia.

 The genus was split from Seiurus, which previously contained both waterthrush species and the ovenbird.
 When the genera split, the ovenbird was the only member left in Seiurus (making it a monotypic genus).

-Etymology
+Taxonomy

-The generic name, Parkesia, is in honor of American ornithologist Kenneth C. Parkes, who was for many years Curator of Birds at Carnegie Museum of Natural History (Sangster 2008).
+The genus Parkesia was introduced in 2008 by George Sangster with the northern waterthrush as the type species.
+The generic name was chosen to honor the American ornithologist Kenneth Carroll Parkes, who was for many years Curator of Birds at Carnegie Museum of Natural History.